 WIDER FOCUS ON DIFFERENT FORMS OF CHILD EXPLOITATION

 During the year we are developing programmes that look widely at child exploitation covering exploitation through crime such as county lines as well as sexual exploitation.
 The drama and workshops will provide the usual Loudmouth approach to helping young people to understand the issues, spot signs, gain empathy and awareness of the experiences of victims / survivors and know where to go for support.
 If you would like to input into the development of this programme then press / click here.

 EMOTIONAL AND MENTAL WELLBEING

 We will also develop a brand new programme on mental wellbeing.
 This programme is currently at the research and consultation stage and aims to help schools to support their pupils on emotional wellbeing and mental health problems.
-You can take help us to shape this programme and be part of the development by filling in a questionnaire here.

 We will also be doing some development of our RSE secondary programme Trust Me with a new interactive discussion activity on consent helping to challenge consent myths, clarify the law and open up debate.

 Other developments for our silver jubilee year are a revamp of our popular Helping Hands programme with a Protective Behaviours revamp and extra activities in our RSE programmes on consent.

 Our oldest running programme My Mate Fancies You will also have some developments in 2019.
 Ofsted, the Sex Education Forum (SEF) and UNESCO have all highlighted the need for children to know the correct terms for genitalia which can help them to understand their bodies and have the confidence and vocabulary to report abuse.
 The workshop will build on the existing education on physical changes in puberty to help children to understand the correct names for body parts including genitals.